-In 1966, USSR council of ministers adopted a resolution №606 to develop 75-80 h.p. universal tractor of 1.4 drawbar class.
-Designers have developed such tractor by means of modernization of MTZ-50 tractor and named it the MTZ-80/82.
+In 1966, the USSR council of ministers adopted a resolution № 606 to develop 75-80 h.p. universal tractor of 1.4 drawbar class.
+Designers developed such tractor by means of modernization of MTZ-50 tractor and named it MTZ-80/82.
 Design of this tractor, except increasing of engine power, had many improvements.

-In 1972, state tests of MTZ-80/82L tractor (with electric starting run and starting engine) was finished.
-The tests have shown that the number of mounted machines and implements on tractor has increased to 230 denominations.
+In 1972, state tests of MTZ-80/82L tractor (with electric starting run and starting engine) were finished.
+The tests showed that the number of mounted machines and implements on tractor increased to 230 denominations.
 High speed (to 35 km/h) gave a possibility to use tractor more efficiently at transport operations.

 In 1974, MTZ-80 was put into batch production.
-The tractor was intended as a base for developing on it the new family of unified power-saturated tractors as wheeled and as track-type tractor.
+The tractor was intended as a base for developing on it the new family of unified power-saturated tractors both wheeled and track-type tractor.
 The main differences of MTZ-80 tractor from MTZ-50 were the following:

 Minsk motor plant has modernized an engine.
 Engine had two modifications with starting from electric starter.
 Crankshaft speed was raised to 2200 rpm.

 Experience of MTZ-80 operation in various country regions has shown up the necessity of developing the modification of this machine designed for certain agricultural and other works.
 The most popular modifications of MTZ-80 tractor were: MTZ-82P rice-growing, MTZ-82H low-clearance, MTZ-82K hillside.